 –Henry David Thoreau

-There are two ways to deal with spilled milk.
-One is to cry over it; the other is to appreciate how fantastic it looks.
+I’ve always believed there are two ways to cry over spilled milk; one way is for how fantastic it looks.

-Our perspective is all we have… and we are either imprisoned by it, or we are freed by it.
+Our perspective is all we have - and we are either imprisoned by it, or we are freed by it, continually.

-Perhaps you've experienced that sweet freedom that comes from putting down the “label” and just letting something - or someone - be exactly what they are.
+Perhaps you've experienced the freedom that comes from putting down the “label” and just letting something - or someone - be exactly what they are.

-No matter the challenges still ahead, it’s how I see… that actually has my back.
+The practice of finding beauty in unlikely places serves me in my everyday life.
+Even inside the heartbreaks and other pains.
+No matter the challenges still ahead, it’s how I perceive that actually has my back.

 Yours in the Spills,

 P.S.
-I’ve expanded my perspective shifting agenda into the technology space!
-Click here to learn more about what I’m doing as Co-Founder & Chief Product Officer of Treegoat.
+I’ve expanded my perspective shifting agenda into the technology space.
+Click here to learn more about what I’m doing as Co-Founder & CEO of Tree Goat Media.